 Ensure Quality Training: When you spot any mistakes in messaging, objection handling, or how to react to competitors, there should be someone training the SDR, and the training should be good.

-To verify, ask: “Can we either get recordings, or at a minimum, email summaries of all the trainings that my dedicated SDRs participate in?”
+To verify, ask: “Can we either get recordings or, at a minimum, email summaries of all the trainings that my dedicated SDRs participate in?”

 Avoid Spammy Practices: Make sure that the company you use, is not sending a ton of templated emails or using auto-dialers to spam the market.
 Not only will they annoy your prospects and make you look bad, but they might also risk your URL reputation if they’re using your email.
 I recommend keeping SDR emails at a maximum of 3000 per month or 150 per day, and make sure that autodialers are only used for SMB campaign.
-You don’t want to annoy a C-Level executive at a 100+ person company with an autodialer where the change in ambience noise, and the frequent dropped calls make you look bad.
+You don’t want to annoy a C-Level executive at a 100+ person company with an autodialer where the change in ambiance noise, and the frequent dropped calls make you look bad.

 To verify, demand: “I need to have access to the system that sends emails and the phone dialer, so that I can check the daily volume of work being done.
 Will you provide that?”